What you need to know before importing Biological Materials into the United States

 - 148.12 is for oral declarations; and

 - 148.13 is for written declarations.

-Certain U.S. agencies, such as the Department of Transportation (DOT), Centers for Disease Control & Prevention (CDC), Department of Agriculture (USDA), and Fish and Wildlife Services (FWS), as well as certain individual states, may require import permits for entry.
-Imports of biological materials must be accompanied by all the required permits and entry documents upon arrival at the Port of Arrival and be properly packaged and labeled per applicable state, Federal, and international requirements.
+Certain federal agencies, such as the Department of Transportation (DOT), Centers for Disease Control & Prevention (CDC), Department of Agriculture (USDA), and Fish and Wildlife Services (FWS), as well as certain individual states, may require import permits for entry.
+Imports of biological materials must be accompanied by all the required permits and entry documents upon arrival at the port and be properly packaged and labeled per applicable state, federal, and international requirements.

 - Import permits must be secured prior to the importation of any material.

 - A permit and label are not required if the package is accompanied by either a USDA Letter of No Jurisdiction (LNJ) or a CDC Informational Letter for Non-Infectious Material.

 - The importer is legally responsible to ensure that the infectious biological materials are packaged, labeled, and shipped according to federal and international regulations.